BINF-6310L-8310L-Spring23/Problem_Set_1/README.md

 ### Task 1

-In your R Markdown file you must include at least one instanance of _each_ of the following
+In your R Markdown file you must include at least one instanance of _each_ of the following (1 point each)

 - Text/comment describing what you are doing
 - Two different  heading levels